 Supported tools for administering online forms and surveys

 The college currently supports two software tools for conducting online forms and surveys.
 Both tools are themselves web-based.
-Contact the help desk to request a user account for one of these tools.

 Accounts with one of these tools generally do not limit the number of surveys or forms users can develop and conduct.
 However, users should review the following guidelines in light of each survey or form-based data collection project.